yukikongju/Miscellaneous-Projects/LTVPredictions/notes/notes.md

 # Notes

+**Data Cleaning**
+- Missing month for network-platform-country
+- rolling average to smooth out
+- take the latest available
+- forecast unmature data

 **TODOs**

 [spreadsheet](https://docs.google.com/spreadsheets/d/1VNfA5q5SdOfmZ4EPrr8H9BdEB1UZA6sa2dQinBUp_oE/edit?gid=0#gid=0)

-- [ ] User-level HAU/UTM/Trials/paid/refund queries (used for this and T2P)
 - [ ] Add multiplier in MixPanel for experiments => Late Trial Conversions, Revenues from renewal within 5 years,

 **Done**

+- [X] User-level HAU/UTM/Trials/paid/refund queries (used for this and T2P)
 - [X] [Henry] Renewal conversions distribution => look at distribution of paid occuring after 60 days.
 These conversions won't be taken into account in the current T2P, so we can use the distribution to find a